chipturner/pxhist/README.md

 ## Getting Started

 - Install the pxh helper: `pxh install YOUR_SHELL_NAME`
+- Log out and back in to activate pxh; or, run this in an existing shell to activate: `source <(pxh shell-config YOUR_SHELLNAME)`
 - Import your history
   - zsh: `pxh import --shellname zsh --histfile ~/.zsh_histfile`
   - bash: `pxh import --shellname bash --histfile ~/.bash_history`